Find Trade Colleges

 Learn more about these popular schools with online programs:

-You’ll be in good company if you decide to attend Minnesota State University - Mankato.
-It ranked #3 on our 2023 Most Popular Online Bachelor’s Degree Trade Schools in Minnesota list.
+You’ll be in good company if you attend Minnesota State University - Mankato.
+The school came in at #3 on this year’s Most Popular Online Bachelor’s Degree Trade Schools in Minnesota list.
 Located in Mankato, Minnesota, the fairly large public school handed out 2,628 bachelor’s degree awards in 2021-2022.

 Of all the undergraduates enrolled at the school during the 2020-2021 academic year, around 53% took at least some of their classes online.

-You’ll be in good company if you decide to attend Winona State University.
-It ranked #4 on our 2023 Most Popular Online Bachelor’s Degree Trade Schools in Minnesota list.
-Located in Winona, Minnesota, the medium-sized public school awarded 1,483 diplomas to qualifed bachelor’s degree students in 2021-2022.
+You’ll be in good company if you decide to attend Bemidji State University.
+It ranked #5 on our 2023 Most Popular Online Bachelor’s Degree Trade Schools in Minnesota list.
+Located in Bemidji, Minnesota, the small public school handed out 972 bachelor’s degree awards in 2021-2022.

-In-state students pay an average of $10,236 in tuition and fees if they attend MSU Moorhead full time.
-Those students who come from outside the state pay an average of $19,072.
+Full-time students from Minnesota pay an average of $10,236 in tuition and fees if they choose to attend MSU Moorhead.
+Out-of-state students pay an average of $19,072.
 By the time they get their bachelor’s degree, students from this school have racked up an average of $20,450 in student loans.
 Of those students who received their degree, 64% were women.

 Around 52% of the undergraduate population registered for at least one online class in 2020-2021.